NathanPham68/PowerBI_How-Can-HR-Optimize-Workforce-Planning-HR-Analytics-Dashboard/README.md

 👉 A custom-built solution like this empowers HR professionals and managers to make data-driven decisions regarding workforce planning, employee engagement, and talent management strategies.

-## II.
-KPI Trends Monitoring
-The dashboard calculates and compares key performance indicators such as turnover rate, average tenure, absence rate, and employee satisfaction score.
-These metrics are segmented by department, enabling more targeted analysis and strategic interventions.

-## III.
-Demographic Insights
-It provides detailed insights into employee demographics, including gender distribution, age brackets, marital status, and ethnicity.
-These insights support diversity and inclusion efforts while offering a clearer view of workforce composition.

-## IV.
-Global Workforce Database Overview
-The dashboard presents a centralized view of the global workforce, containing vital data such as employee names, salaries, job roles, tenure, absence rates, satisfaction scores, and recruitment sources.

-## V. High-Risk Employee Identification
-The Departure Analysis section identifies employees at high risk of leaving, based on performance scores, tenure, and satisfaction levels.
-This enables HR to take proactive steps in addressing potential retention challenges with targeted strategies.

 ## VI.
 Visualization
 ### 1. Entity Relationship Diagram Model